yaniv-cohen/Bul-Pegia/README.md

 ## Description

-This is an api for creating and playing random games of the Israeli game of Bul Pgia.
+This is an api for creating and playing random games of the Israeli game of Bul Pgia or the game Mastermind.

 [Link to an article about the game by the Davidson Institute](https://davidson.weizmann.ac.il/online/mathcircle/articles/%D7%91%D7%95%D7%9C-%D7%A4%D7%92%D7%99%D7%A2%D7%94#:~:text=%D7%A2%D7%9C%20%D7%9B%D7%9C%20%D7%A6%D7%91%D7%A2%20%D7%A0%D7%9B%D7%95%D7%9F%20%D7%A9%D7%A0%D7%9E%D7%A6%D7%90,%22%D7%A9%D7%AA%D7%99%20%D7%A4%D7%92%D7%99%D7%A2%D7%95%D7%AA%22%20%D7%95%D7%9B%D7%95)